 RIT is a World Leader in Cooperative Education

-For 100 years, the hallmark of an RIT education has been the practical, paid work experience provided through cooperative education.
+For over 100 years, the hallmark of an RIT education has been the practical, paid work experience provided through cooperative education.
 RIT was among the first universities to begin cooperative education back in 1912, and today our co-op program is the fourth oldest and one of the largest in the world.

 • RIT is one of the nation’s top comprehensive universities, setting the national standard for career-oriented education.

 • You gain easy access to a highly-qualified, career-focused talent pool.
 Our reputation for excellence is built on an academic portfolio designed to meet the current and future needs of business and industry.